Project Orion (nuclear propulsion): Basic principles

-Sizes of vehicles
+Size of vehicles

 The following can be found in George Dyson's book.
 The figures for the comparison with Saturn V are taken from this section and converted from metric (kg) to US short tons (abbreviated "t" here).

 In late 1958 to early 1959, it was realized that the smallest practical vehicle would be determined by the smallest achievable bomb yield.
 The use of 0.03 kt (sea-level yield) bombs would give vehicle mass of 880 tons.
 However, this was regarded as too small for anything other than an orbital test vehicle and the team soon focused on a 4,000 ton "base design".

 At that time, the details of small bomb designs were shrouded in secrecy.
 Many Orion design reports had all details of bombs removed before release.
 Contrast the above details with the 1959 report by General Atomics, which explored the parameters of three different sizes of hypothetical Orion spacecraft:

-The biggest design above is the "super" Orion design; at 8 million tonnes, it could easily be a city.
+The biggest design above is the "super" Orion design; at 8 million tons, it could easily be a city.
 In interviews, the designers contemplated the large ship as a possible interstellar ark.
 This extreme design could be built with materials and techniques that could be obtained in 1958 or were anticipated to be available shortly after.

-Most of the three thousand tonnes of each of the "super" Orion's propulsion units would be inert material such as polyethylene, or boron salts, used to transmit the force of the propulsion units detonation to the Orion's pusher plate, and absorb neutrons to minimize fallout.
+Most of the three thousand tons of each of the "super" Orion's propulsion units would be inert material such as polyethylene, or boron salts, used to transmit the force of the propulsion units detonation to the Orion's pusher plate, and absorb neutrons to minimize fallout.
 One design proposed by Freeman Dyson for the "Super Orion" called for the pusher plate to be composed primarily of uranium or a transuranic element so that upon reaching a nearby star system the plate could be converted to nuclear fuel.